syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfRadioButton/Event.md

 ---
 layout: post
 title: Event in SfRadioButton for Xamarin.iOS platform
-description: Learn how to customize the basic features of SfRadioButton
+description: Learn how to customization and events options with its available basic features in Xamarin.iOS of SfRadioButton.
 platform: Xamarin.iOS
 control: SfRadioButton
 documentation: ug